emnify/product-docs/docs/quickstart/index.md

 Currently, the three triple-cut SIM cards can be delivered to most destinations worldwide with express shipment.

-To get your free Evaluation SIM package, [log in to your emnify account](https://portal.emnify.com/sign) and follow these steps:
+To get your free Trial SIMs, [log in to your emnify account](https://portal.emnify.com/sign) and follow these steps:

 1. On the [**Dashboard**](https://portal.emnify.com/), click **Get SIMs** on the **Get your free SIMs** panel.